The Lego Movie 2: The Second Part (soundtrack): Reception

-Critical response to the film's soundtrack was positive, with Brick Fanatics wrote "the film has an original soundtrack that is a pleasant surprise, definitely worthy of sitting alongside the best animated soundtracks that other, more established animation studios have to offer."
+Critical response to the film's soundtrack was positive, with Brick Fanatics writing that "the film has an original soundtrack that is a pleasant surprise, definitely worthy of sitting alongside the best animated soundtracks that other, more established animation studios have to offer."
 The score, however received mixed response.
 Zanobard reviews gave 3/10 to the score stating that "the score is all over the place.
 Due to its complete and utter lack of any thematic material, it has no real cohesive narrative and so ends up being just a loose and at points bizarre mess of different musical genres.
 The music constantly jumps from one area to another, usually spanning several massively different areas of music just in one track.
 Not only does this make the score very confusing to try and follow, but it also ends up being a particularly unenjoyable album experience as well.
-The music frequently starts and stops and speeds up and slows down and changes instruments and shifts styles – and after a while you just don’t want to listen to it anymore.
-It’s too much like hard work."
+The music frequently starts and stops and speeds up and slows down and changes instruments and shifts styles – and after a while you just don't want to listen to it anymore.
+It's too much like hard work."

 Filmtracks.com criticised Mothersbaugh's score and stated "A few new ideas from Mothersbaugh for The Lego Movie 2 do begin to emerge in the final ten minutes, but the score by then has exhausted you with nonsensically unique personality in each of its haphazard orchestral and synthetic romps [...]
 The layers of post-production electronics aren't terrible, but they serve little purpose when paired with the aimless orchestral recordings.
 Ultimately, the loss of the themes from the first film's score and the lack of clear interpolation of this film's song melodies into the score are disqualifying alone.
 Add to that an indecisive and meandering new narrative in the score and you get a very disappointing score-only product on album."